What is margin and leverage?

 How leverage can magnify profits

-Your trade in ABC plc is successful and you decide to close out your trade with a £100 profit.
+In the example below you can see how trading on leverage has helped magnify profits compared to a similar investment using more traditional forms on share trading.
+Your Spread Bet in ABC plc is successful and you decide to close out your trade with a £100 profit.
 The return on your spread bet deposit is 40%, whereas the return on your share trade is 2%.

 How leverage can magnify losses

-If you don't, you could quickly find yourself on a margin call, which can happen when you don't have enough funds in your account to keep the position open and which puts you at risk of having it automatically closed out.
+If you don't, you could quickly find yourself on a margin call which puts you at risk of having your position automatically closed out.

 The Margin Level Indicator on the City Index platform represents the level of cover you have associated with your open positions.
 It is located in the upper left corner of the trading platform.
 It displays one of the three scenarios listed below: